in

 What are antioxidants and how do they benefit our health?

-Antioxidants are compounds that protect cells from damage by free radicals.
-They benefit health by reducing inflammation and lowering disease risk.
-Include foods like berries, nuts, dark chocolate, and leafy greens in your diet to boost antioxidant intake.
+Antioxidants protect cells from damage by free radicals.
+They help reduce inflammation and lower disease risk.
+Eating foods like berries, nuts, dark chocolate, and leafy greens boosts antioxidant intake.

 How do antioxidants help in preventing chronic diseases?

-Antioxidants help prevent chronic diseases by neutralizing free radicals that cause oxidative stress.
-Include foods like berries, spinach, and nuts in your diet for protection against conditions like heart disease and cancer.
-Regular consumption promotes overall health and reduces disease risk.
+Antioxidants prevent chronic diseases by fighting free radicals.
+Eating foods like berries, spinach, and nuts protects against heart disease and cancer.
+Regular consumption promotes health and reduces disease risk.

 What are some common food sources of antioxidants?